nov05/udacity-nd009t-capstone-starter/README.md

   * In reality, the **Amazon Bin Image Dataset** consists of 50K sample file pairs, with a total size of around 60GB—falling comfortably within the 50-100GB range—so we can use `File Mode`.
 However, for the purpose of this project, we are simulating tens of terabytes of data.

 - **AWS SageMaker Distributed Data Parallel (SMDDP)** framework is combined with **WebDataset** for distributed training.
 SMDDP efficiently manages tasks such as model replication across GPU nodes, asynchronous training, and synchronization of model weights across nodes.
 Meanwhile, **WebDataset** handles the shuffling, transforming, node-wise data splitting, and batching of training data, ensuring seamless data distribution for each node during training.

+- SageMaker features like debugging, profiling, logging with **CloudWatch**, model deployment, inference, endpoint scaling, and monitoring were demonstrated in previous course projects and hands-on exercises, such as the [**P3 Dog Breed Image Classification**](https://github.com/nov05/udacity-CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter?tab=readme-ov-file#-p3-submission-dog-breed-image-classification-using-aws-sagemaker) project.

 - **Technical tips:**
   * The `WebDataset` class inherits from PyTorch's `IterableDataset`, which isn't compatible with the standard PyTorch `DataLoader`.
 Instead, use the `WebLoader` from WebDataset to create and iterate batches of streamed data.